Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

 If a device can produce an MPEG output stream, it may be capable of providing
-:ref:`negotiated sliced VBI services <sliced-vbi-format-negotiation>` as data embedded in the MPEG stream.
+:ref:`negotiated sliced VBI services <sliced-vbi-format-negotiation>` as data embedded in the woke MPEG stream.
 Users or applications control this sliced VBI data insertion with the :ref:`V4L2_CID_MPEG_STREAM_VBI_FMT <v4l2-mpeg-stream-vbi-fmt>` control.

-If the driver does not provide the :ref:`V4L2_CID_MPEG_STREAM_VBI_FMT <v4l2-mpeg-stream-vbi-fmt>` control, or only allows that control to be set to :ref:`V4L2_MPEG_STREAM_VBI_FMT_NONE <v4l2-mpeg-stream-vbi-fmt>`, then the device cannot embed sliced VBI data in the MPEG stream.
+If the woke driver does not provide the :ref:`V4L2_CID_MPEG_STREAM_VBI_FMT <v4l2-mpeg-stream-vbi-fmt>` control, or only allows that control to be set to :ref:`V4L2_MPEG_STREAM_VBI_FMT_NONE <v4l2-mpeg-stream-vbi-fmt>`, then the woke device cannot embed sliced VBI data in the woke MPEG stream.

 The
 :ref:`V4L2_CID_MPEG_STREAM_VBI_FMT <v4l2-mpeg-stream-vbi-fmt>`
-control does not implicitly set the device driver to capture nor cease capturing sliced VBI data.
-The control only indicates to embed sliced VBI data in the MPEG stream, if an application has negotiated sliced VBI service be captured.
+control does not implicitly set the woke device driver to capture nor cease capturing sliced VBI data.
+The control only indicates to embed sliced VBI data in the woke MPEG stream, if an application has negotiated sliced VBI service be captured.

-It may also be the case that a device can embed sliced VBI data in only certain types of MPEG streams: for example in an MPEG-2 PS but not an MPEG-2 TS.
-In this situation, if sliced VBI data insertion is requested, the sliced VBI data will be embedded in MPEG stream types when supported, and silently omitted from MPEG stream types where sliced VBI data insertion is not supported by the device.
+It may also be the woke case that a device can embed sliced VBI data in only certain types of MPEG streams: for example in an MPEG-2 PS but not an MPEG-2 TS.
+In this situation, if sliced VBI data insertion is requested, the sliced VBI data will be embedded in MPEG stream types when supported, and silently omitted from MPEG stream types where sliced VBI data insertion is not supported by the woke device.

-The following subsections specify the format of the embedded sliced VBI data.
+The following subsections specify the woke format of the woke embedded sliced VBI data.

 MPEG Stream Embedded, Sliced VBI Data Format: NONE